Michael McGlade is a Creative Lead and Editor specialised in threading narrative journeys for digital and print media.

 Now, you’ll most likely find him patiently hanging around the “reduced items” section of his local supermarket in a nding quest to bag the ultimate bargain.

-He has had 70 short stories published in Shimmer, Saturday Evening Post, Irish Times, Spinetingler, Grain, Downstate Story, and other journals.
-He holds a master’s degree in English from Queen’s University, Ireland.
+He has had 100+ short fiction stories published in the Saturday Evening Post, the Irish Times, Gray’s Sporting Journal, and other journals.
+He holds a master’s degree in English and Creative Writing from Queen’s University, Ireland.

-He has been a rich-media digital producer for eight years and worked for national newspapers, such as the Daily Mirror and Belfast Telegraph.
+He has been a Creative Lead and digital content producer for 10 years, and worked for national newspapers, such as the Daily Mirror and Belfast Telegraph.